-Start: at the Ram’s Head Inn in the village centre
+Start: The Ram’s Head Inn in the village centre

 Time: 2 hours

-Note: The section of the walk through Lyme Park is not a public right of way – if the gates to Lyme Park are closed (after 8.30pm insummer and at dusk in the winter) you will need to continue left fora 500 metres along the footway beside the A6 to a gap in the fenceon the right and follow the signed path (20) down over the railway and up to an unsurfaced track (Red Lane).
-Turn right to its end to rejoin the main route near Red Lane Lodge.
+Note: The section of the walk through Lyme Park is not a public right of way – if the gates to Lyme Park are closed (after 8.30pm in summer and at dusk in the winter), you will need to continue left for 500 metres along the footway beside the A6 to a gap in the fence on the right and follow the signed path (20) down through the wood and over the railway line.
+Continue on the path to join an unsurfaced road (Red Lane).
+Turn right down the hill to rejoin the route at Red Lane Lodge.

 Disley TweetsTweets by @DisleyPC